Code-Institute-Submissions/china-tea/README.md

-For wireframes used please see chinateacompany.pdf or chinateacompany.png
+For wireframes used please see chinateacompany.pdf

 ## Technologies